-Every LLP which is registered with the Ministry of Corporate Affairs has to complete the procedure of Annual Filing.
+Every LLP that is registered with the Ministry of Corporate Affairs has to complete the procedure of Annual Filing.

 1. Annual Filing of return

-Annual filing return (Form 11) is a summary of LLP’s partners.
+The annual filing return (Form 11) is a summary of LLP’s partners.
 Any changes in the management are included.
-Every LLP is required to file it with the Registrar within 60 days from the closure of financial year.
+Every LLP is required to file it with the Registrar within 60 days from the closure of the financial year.

-You May also be interested in Reading: Features of tds Software
+You May also be interested in Reading: Features of CLM Software

 Audit Requirement under LLP Act: Only those LLP whose annual turnover exceeds Rs.
 40 lakhs or whose contribution exceeds Rs.
 25 lakhs are required to get their accounts audited by a qualified Chartered Accountant.

-Audit requirement under Income Tax Act: Audit of accounts is mandatory requirement under Income Tax Act when the annual turnover of LLP is more than one hundred lakhs rupees.
+Audit requirement under the Income Tax Act: Audit of accounts is a mandatory requirement under the Income Tax Act when the annual turnover of LLP is more than one hundred lakhs rupees.